A RAPID DIAGNOSTIC TEST TO PREDICT HEART FAILURE AFTER ACUTE MYOCARDIAL INFARCTION

 In order to reduce the incidence of HF, the HeartLinc test will help clinicians to apply a personalized treatment suitable for each individual patient.
 A predictive model will be established integrating the data from divers sources including clinical, biological and imaging data.
 SimplicityBio has developed new bioinformatics tools to discover and increase the performance of predictive models.
 “We are very happy to be part of the HeartLinc consortium developing the first precision medicine tool for the prediction and the management of AMI-induced heart Failure” said Dr. Matthew G. Hall, the founder & CEO of the company.

-The availability of such a test would allow a more effective treatment and a drastic reduction of the burden of HF on healthcare systems.
+Heartlinc test will allow a more effective treatment and a drastic reduction of the burden of HF on healthcare systems.

 SNUH is the main centre of expertise in cardiology and has extensive expertise on clinical trials in the field of cardiovascular disease in South-Korea.
 SNUH is at the forefront of improving not only the nation’s healthcare but also global medicine through its network of following hospitals: SNU Bundang Hospital, SMG-SNU Boramae Medical Center, SNUH Healthcare System Gangnam Center, and Sheikh Khalifa Specialty Hospital (SKSH), located in the United Arab Emirates (UAE).